2 Pump Retained

 <PHOTO> Dunoon firemen with the

-In view of the statement nude at last week’s Community Council, that since Regionalisation the state of equipment had deteriorated at Dunoon fire station, we paid a visit last Wednesday, their training evening.
+In view of the statement made at last week’s Community Council, that since Regionalisation the state of equipment had deteriorated at Dunoon fire station, we paid a visit last Wednesday, their training evening.

 "Light pumps are really too small for this area,” said Mr Neil Fletcher, station officer.
 He added: “The Pump Escape is probably not roomy enough for the amount of equipment carried, particularly when we are out of town.”